What Is a Meta Description?

 New tools enter the marketplace.
 Old tools get shut down.
 And existing tools sometimes completely change what they do.

 So this is a case where you’d want to emphasize the fact that your content is updated.
-Which is why I mention the year in my meta description:
+This is why I mention the year in my meta description:

 In some cases you might even want to include the month.